nils-matthaei/ModelBasedSW_project/README.md

 ```
 So far, there is no `Seq0` that would define `func(yield func() bool)`, for some reason.

-Using these, it's quite simple to define an iterator over a generic container type.
+Using these, it's quite simple to define an Iterator over a generic container type.
 As an example, let's look at this simple implementation of a Stack:
 ```Go
 type Stack[T any] struct {